ryanvngo87/expenseTracker/README.md

 ## 1. Introduction

-Expense Tracker is a RESTful API that allows users to manage their personal expenses.
+Expense Tracker is a full-stack web application that allows users to manage their personal expenses.
+It consists of a RESTful API built with ASP.NET Core 8 and a React frontend served as static files.
 Users can create, view, update, and delete expense records.
-The API is built with ASP.NET Core 8 and persists data to a SQL Server database via Entity Framework Core.
+Data is persisted to a SQL Server database via Entity Framework Core.

 ## 2. System Architecture

-The software uses an **MVC (Model-View-Controller)** architecture:
+The software uses an **MVC (Model-View-Controller)** architecture with a React SPA frontend:

 - **Model** — Entity and DTO classes representing expense data (`Expense`, `AddExpenseDto`, `UpdateExpenseDto`)
-- **View** — Swagger UI for API exploration and testing (available in Development mode)
+- **View** — React SPA (served from `wwwroot`) for browsing expenses; Swagger UI for API exploration and testing (available in Development mode)
 - **Controller** — `ExpenseController` handles all HTTP requests and delegates to the data layer

 ## 3. Data Design